Alessandro Michele: Creative director of Gucci

-In January 2015, Marco Bizzarri asked Alessandro Michele to act as interim creative designer for the January menswear show, giving him a week to reshape Frida Giannini's original designs.
+In January 2015, Marco Bizzarri asked Michele to act as interim creative designer for the January menswear show, giving him a week to reshape Frida Giannini's original designs.
 Michele accepted the challenge and introduced a “new Gucci: nonconformist, romantic, intellectual”.
-Two days later, Kering appointed Alessandro Michele creative director of Gucci, with the goal to reinvent Gucci’s props amid deflating sales.
+Two days later, Kering appointed Alessandro Michele creative director of Gucci, with the goal to reinvent Gucci's props amid deflating sales.
 A month later, Michele introduced a "sophisticated, intellectual and androgynous feel" for Gucci during his first women's collection show.

-While creating iconic products, such as the Dionysus handbag, Alessandro Michele also reintroduced Gucci classics including the double-G logo.
-He moved away from Tom Ford's "Sexy Gucci" props and feminized Gucci’s menswear ("you can be more masculine showing your femininity").
+While creating iconic products, such as the Dionysus handbag, Michele also reintroduced Gucci classics including the double-G logo.
+He moved away from Tom Ford's "Sexy Gucci" props and feminized Gucci's menswear ("you can be more masculine showing your femininity").
 He reused the "My Body My Choice" slogan, the embroidered uterus design, and the "22.05.1978" date (the date on which abortion became protected by Italian courts), transforming the brand into a postgender proposition.
-He added a dramatic Renaissance component to Gucci’s spirit, replaced the modernist furniture of the Palazzo Alberini-Cicciaporci (Gucci’s design headquarters in Rome) with antiques, and chose buildings of historic significance for his theatrical shows.
+He added a dramatic Renaissance component to Gucci's spirit, replaced the modernist furniture of the Palazzo Alberini-Cicciaporci (Gucci's design headquarters in Rome) with antiques, and chose buildings of historic significance for his theatrical shows.

-In 2016, for the Gucci Museum in Florence, Alessandro Michele curated two additional rooms dedicated to Tom Ford's collections.
-Since the 2018 opening of the Gucci Wooster Bookstore in New York, Michele seasonally contributes to the curation of the shop’s items.
+In 2016, for the Gucci Museum in Florence, Michele curated two additional rooms dedicated to Tom Ford's collections.
+Since the 2018 opening of the Gucci Wooster Bookstore in New York, Michele seasonally contributes to the curation of the shop's items.
 In October 2018, he co-curated with Maurizio Cattelan the 2-month Gucci art exhibition "The Artist is Present" in Shanghai.

-In 2019, Alessandro Michele revived Gucci's Beauty collection, and Gucci launched its first fine jewelry collection, which he designed.
+In 2019, Michele revived Gucci's Beauty collection, and Gucci launched its first fine jewelry collection, which he designed.

+In March 2024, Michele was appointed as the creative director of Italian fashion house Valentino.
+His appointment follows the departure of Pierpaolo Piccioli, who had worked at Valentino for 25 years.

 Work

-Alessandro Michele’s father was also an avid artist who often took his son out to the museums.
+Michele's father was also an avid artist who often took his son out to the museums.
 His family encouraged his interest in fashion at an early age.
-As a teenager, he read British magazines and was a fan of London’s post-punk and New Romantic street style.
+As a teenager, he read British magazines and was a fan of London's post-punk and New Romantic street style.
 His designs have been described as eclectic, flamboyant and maximalist, almost psychedelic, and drawn from several influences that span from cinema and theatrics to post-punk, crochet and glamour.

-Alessandro Michele refers to himself as an art archaeologist - historicist of garments - rather than a creative director, considering that clothes are meaningless without a historic context.
+Michele refers to himself as an art archaeologist - historicist of garments - rather than a creative director, considering that clothes are meaningless without a historic context.
 In his fashion Renaissance process, he explores how adornment and embellishment was used over the centuries, bringing a kaleidoscopic mix of times and cultures that resonates with Gilles Deleuze's idea of "assemblage".

 Personal life

-Michele is openly gay.
 He lives in Rome with his longtime partner, professor of urban planning, Giovanni Attili.